SENATOROVAI/multy-linear-regression-stepik/README.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-A research-oriented implementation of the **Normal Equations method** for solving the Multy Linear Regression problem in closed form.
+A research-oriented implementation of the **Normal Equations method** for solving the Multiple Linear Regression problem in closed form.

 ---